matsengrp/phip-flow/README.md

 Launch the pipeline execution with the following command:

-    nextflow run matsengrp/phip-flow -r main -profile docker
+    nextflow run matsengrp/phip-flow -r V1.11 -profile docker

-Note: the ``-r main`` command runs the bleeding edge.
-For stable releases we recommend specifying on of the tags associated with a release (e.g. ``-r V1.10``).
+Note: the ``-r VX.XX`` command runs the specified stable release version of the pipeline.
+For running the bleeding edge (not generally recommended) you may also specify ``-r main``.
 You may also specify any of the [parameters](https://matsengrp.github.io/phippery/alignments-pipeline.html#parameters) for changing the input data and workflow behavior.